My VMware FAQ (2014350)

 Each account name in My VMware is derived by the organization’s name that was used in the Purchase Order for the products associated to that account.

-For a matrix of all permissions, see Users and permissions in My VMware (2006977).
+For a matrix of all permissions, see Understanding user permissions in My VMware (2006977).

 For information about roles in My VMware, and what happens to old roles (such as the PLA, SLA, SU, and RU), see Roles in My VMware (2016898).

-For information on changing the Super User and Procurement Contact, see Super Users and Procurement Contacts in My VMware (2011011).
+For information on changing the Super User and Procurement Contact, see How to change the Super User and Procurement Contact in My VMware (2011011).

 You cannot remove these users.
 You have to replace them.
-For more information on changing the Super User and Procurement Contact, see Super Users and Procurement Contacts in My VMware (2011011).
+For more information on changing the Super User and Procurement Contact, see How to change the Super User and Procurement Contact in My VMware (2011011).

 There can only be one Super User or Procurement Contact.

 At launch, folder names in My VMware are the names of the PLA that was listed on the Purchase Order for the products located in a particular folder.
-For information on renaming folders, see Folder management in My VMware (2011222).
+For information on renaming folders, see Managing folders in My VMware (2011222).

-For information on viewing license keys, see Viewing license keys in My VMware (2006831).
+For information on viewing license keys, see How to view license keys in My VMware (2006831).

 Contracts older than May 2008 are not converted into My VMware.